iWhatty/NanoTypes/README.md

   // Safely handle
 }

-assertType.string("hi"); // throws if not a string
+assertType.string("hi"); // throws error if not a string

 console.log(describe.value(new Map())); // "Map"
 ```